tsuru/mysqlapi/README.md

 Export these variables to specify the shared cluster:

+In that configuration, *`root` user has to be accessible by the app*.
+If needed, create a new root user on Mysql with a secure ip range.

 ```bash
 # these settings can be different with mysqlapi's database
 $ tsuru env-set -a mysqlapi MYSQLAPI_SHARED_SERVER=db.192.168.50.4.nip.io